Andrew Powell: Recent work

 More recent work has included arranging and conducting Wouter Van Belle's Wow & Flutter, and writing for brass bands including the Grimethorpe Colliery Band, Parc & Dare Band and Burry Port Town Band, also the album Stockhausen: Michael's Farewell, etc with John Wallace.

 Living Stones received its world première at St Davids Cathedral, Wales, on 27 October 2007, and Glasiad y dydd dros Ben Dinas at the City of London Festival on 19 March 2008.

-In 2017, after a break from film scoring of nearly 30 years, he wrote original music for the sci-fi short Here We Go Again, Rubinot!, directed by Italian cinematographer Giuliano Tomassacci.
+In 2017, after a break from film scoring of nearly 30 years, he composed original music for the sci-fi short Here We Go Again, Rubinot!, directed by Italian cinematographer Giuliano Tomassacci.
 The score appeared the next year on Kronos Records in a limited CD release.

 Powell is artistic director of BluestoneArts, a social enterprise company that promotes music, words and visual arts in north Pembrokeshire.

 Personal life

 Powell moved to Wales in 2003, having started studying Welsh beforehand.
 He is now a fluent speaker.